buhuaqiang/ragflow/README.md

 ## 🚀 Join Our Official Telegram Community!📡
 Unlock the Future of RAG Technology with Like-Minded Innovators
-## ✨ Why Join?
-✅ Get exclusive early accessto RAGFlow updates
-✅ Real-time technical supportfrom core developers
-✅ Live Q&A sessionswith AI experts every week
-✅ Free resources& cheat sheets for mastering RAG
-✅ Collaborateon groundbreaking AI projects

 ✉️ Tap the Logo to Join Now:
 ## https://t.me/RagFlowAI
 🔥 Special Bonus for New Members:
 First 100 joiners get our "RAG Cheat Sheet PDF"instantly!